 Mantra meaning spiritual and cultural significance in various cultures around the world.
 Chants and sacred sounds generally originate directly from South Asia.
 However, other spiritual practices also rely on these types of chants.
 Examples:

-- Mantras Hinduism: Hinduism believes that mantras are a way to access divine consciousness.
-It is believed that every mantra is a call to specific gods energy, cosmic energies, or laws.
-For instance, “Om” (Aum) is the most fundamental sound in the universe.
-Many consider it to be the most important mantra to represent the beginning of time and the existence of things.
+- For instance, “Om” (Aum) is the most fundamental sound in the universe.
+Many people see it as the most important mantra.
+It represents the start of time and the existence of things.

 - Mantras Buddhism: Buddhist tradition makes use of mantras as a tool to help focus the mind and create more conscious states.
 Tibetan monks typically sing mantras while participating in ritual activities, or when they meditate in front of sacred images.
 “Om Mani Padme Hum” is a sacred mantra in Buddhism.